arangodb/docs/3.10/indexing-geo.md

 See above in [Section GeoJSON Mode](#geojson-mode) for details of the changes between earlier versions of ArangoDB before 3.10 and from 3.10 on.
-Basically, two things have changed:
+Two things have changed:

 - boundaries of polygons are now geodesics and there is no special and inconsistent treatment of "rectangles" any more
 - linear rings are interpreted according to the rules and no longer "normalized"

 This creates an upgrade problem from earlier versions below 3.10 to versions of 3.10 and above: Previously generated geo indexes might have